Harini-pusarla/Bank_Management_system/README.md

 # Bank_Management_system

-The Banking Management System is a console-based application developed in Python using Object-Oriented Programming (OOP) principles.
+The Bank Management System is a console-based application developed in Python using Object-Oriented Programming (OOP) principles.
 It simulates basic banking operations and is designed to help users manage bank accounts securely and efficiently through a command-line interface.

 ## Objective
 The project aims to demonstrate the application of core OOP concepts such as encapsulation, inheritance, abstraction, and polymorphism by modeling real-world banking entities and operations in a modular and scalable manner.